Involutions of Azumaya algebras: Ringed Topoi with Involution

 We shall use the following lemma to identify $\PGL_n(R)$ with $\sAut_{\text{$R$-alg}}(\nMat{R}{n\times n})$ henceforth.

 \begin{lemma} The canonical group homomorphism $\PGL_n(R)\to \sAut_{\text{$R$-alg}}(\nMat{R}{n\times n})$ is an isomorphism. \end{lemma}

-The lemma would follow immediately from the discussion in Subsection~\ref{subsec:Az-algs} if $R$ was a local ring object, but this is not the case in general.
-However, using Theorem~\ref{thm:local-involution}, we shall see that $R$ functions as a ``semilocal'' ring object and therefore the isomorphism still holds.
+The lemma would follow immediately from the discussion in Subsection~\ref{subsec:Az-algs} if $R$ were a local ring object, but this is not the case in general.
+Using Theorem~\ref{thm:local-involution}, we shall see that $R$ functions as a ``semilocal'' ring object and therefore the isomorphism still holds.